 Figure 25 shows the monitoring of the MWR-model differences of wet tropospheric correction (ΔWTC) using Level2 NTC products from the Marine Center.
 S3A/B corrections are compared to Jason3 and SARAL corrections.
-For SARAL (annoted AL in Figure 25) and Jason3 (J3), GDR products were selected.
+GDR products were selected for SARAL (annoted AL in Figure 25) and Jason3 (J3).
 A 30-days moving window averaging is applied in order to smooth the day-to-day variations.
 The daily data is shown by the points, and the averaging shown by the line, both with the same color corresponding to each mission.
 S3B monitoring shown below represents on-the-fly data, and not the reprocessed data.
 Monitoring over reprocessed data would not shown the steps due to IPF configuration update, such as MWR characterisation file.

-The daily average of ΔWTC for S3A is moving from0cm to 0.2cm while it is around 0.6cm for SARAL and Jason-2.
-S3B ΔWTC daily average was around 0.7cm from May to November 2018, close to AltiKa and J3 values.
+The daily average of Δ WTC for S3A is moving from0cm to 0.2cm while it is around -0.2cm for SARAL and Jason-3.
+S3B Δ WTC daily average was around 0.7cm from May to November 2018, close to AltiKa and J3 values.
 In December 2018, the update of the characterization file modified the average to -0.1cm.
 This difference is small and results partialy from the inversion algorithm.
-The daily mean for AltiKa changed in December 2019 with the change of standard for this product (now in GDR-F) and the update of the retrieval algorithm.
-The more relevant parameter to assess the performance of a correction is the standard deviation of ΔWTC.
-First Jason3 benefits from their three channels radiometer (18.7GHz, 23.8GHz, 34GHz), providing a correction with a smaller deviation with respect to the model.
-SARAL/MWR is closer to S3A/B/MWR in this context with its two channels (23.8GHZ, 37GHz).
-Then the standard deviation for SARAL is the closest reference, even though the SigmaO in Ka band raises some questions.
+The more relevant parameter to assess the performance of a correction is the standard deviation of Δ WTC.
+First, Jason3 benefits from their three channels radiometer (18.7GHz, 23.8GHz, 34GHz), providing a correction with a smaller deviation with respect to the model.
+SARAL/MWR is closer to S3A/B/MWR in this context with its two channels (23.8GHz, 37GHz).
+Then the standard deviation for SARAL is the closest reference, even though the Sigma0 in Ka band raises some questions.
 With the use of NTC products for S3A/B, the Δ WTC for the three instruments are directly comparable since all missions use ECMWF analyses for the computation of the model correction.
-The standard deviation of ΔWTC for S3A/B is smaller than for SARAL meaning that we have a better estimation of the correction for S3A/B according to these metrics.
+The standard deviation of Δ WTC for S3A/B is smaller than for SARAL meaning that we have a better estimation of the correction for S3A/B according to these metrics.
 Jason-3 gives the best performances with the smallest deviation.
 Moreover, one can notice that both SAR and PLMR corrections have very similar deviations with respect to the model.